reddotranch/eks-terraform-deploy-INADEV/TROUBLESHOOTING.md

 # EKS Terraform Deployment Troubleshooting

-## Issue: Connection Refused Error
+## Issue: Circular Dependency Error

-The error you're experiencing occurs because Terraform is trying to connect to the Kubernetes cluster before it's fully provisioned and accessible.
+The circular dependency error occurs when Terraform modules reference each other in a way that creates a dependency loop.

 ## Root Cause
-- The AWS Load Balancer Controller module is trying to deploy Kubernetes resources before the EKS cluster is ready
+- The EKS module was trying to manage the aws-auth configmap using the Kubernetes provider
-- The Kubernetes provider is configured to use module outputs that aren't available during the initial run
+- The Kubernetes provider needed the EKS cluster to be created first
+- This created a circular dependency: EKS module → Kubernetes provider → EKS module

 ## Solutions Applied

 ### 1. Fixed Provider Configuration
-- Updated `providers.tf` to use data sources instead of module outputs
+- Updated `providers.tf` to use `exec` authentication instead of data sources
-- Added proper dependencies with `depends_on`
-- Simplified provider configuration to use token-based authentication
+- Used `try()` functions to handle cases when cluster doesn't exist yet
+- Removed circular dependency by avoiding data source references

-### 2. Added Dependencies
+### 2. Separated aws-auth ConfigMap Management
+- Disabled `manage_aws_auth_configmap` in the EKS module
+- Moved aws-auth configmap to separate `kubernetes.tf` file
-- Added `depends_on = [module.eks]` to the ALB controller module in `main.tf`
+- Added explicit dependencies to ensure proper ordering

+### 3. Fixed Helm Release Syntax
-- Added explicit dependencies in the ALB controller module
+- Corrected the `set` blocks in the ALB controller to use proper Terraform syntax

-### 3. Created Deployment Script
+### 4. Enhanced Deployment Script
 - Created `deploy.sh` script for staged deployment
-- Deploys infrastructure in the correct order
+- Deploys infrastructure in the correct order with proper waiting

 ## Deployment Options